-There are no hotels, only private accommodations.
+There are no hotels on the island Silba, only private accommodations.
 In restaurants and konobas you can taste Dalmatian specialties made of fish, shells, crabs, calamari or different meat dishes.
 Island is reachable by ferry from Zadar or nearby islands.

 Symbol of island Silba is Toreta tower with spiral staircase.
 It is beautiful lookout with a panoramic view of Silba and nearby islands.
 The tower is also called “tower of love” because the legend says that it was built by a captain in memory of his unforgotten love.